 The chance to segment your instore promotions just like you would online.
 So that they’re more effective… so that you can build better relationships with your customers and sell more, possibly heart-shaped, things.

-In 2022, consumers want store environments and experiences that speak to them.
+Consumers want store environments and experiences that speak to them.
 They want knowledgeable staff that have the time to interact with them.
 They still want the convenience that physical stores bring, particularly when it’s the day before Valentine’s Day and the online shopping cart and free delivery is rendered useless.

 And we’re not romanticising things – the majority of retail purchases still take place in physical stores.
 They’re absolutely worth the long game.

-So, if you, like us, have fallen out of love with traditional instore marketing processes… if you’re looking for more than the plenty of fish (in the store) approach to producing and sending out your marketing materials… if you want your customers to experience instore promotions and campaigns that are targeted with the accuracy of cupid’s bow…
+So, if you, like us, have fallen out of love with traditional instore marketing processes… if you’re looking for more than the plenty of fish (in the store) approach to planning, producing and sending out your marketing materials… if you want your customers to experience instore promotions and campaigns that are targeted with the accuracy of cupid’s bow…